zwbetz-gh/zwbetz/content/blog/just-enough-vi-to-open-a-file-edit-it-and-quit/index.md

 ---
-title: "Just enough vi to open a file, edit it, and quit"
+title: "Just Enough vi to Open a File, Edit It, and Quit"
 date: 2018-09-19T23:19:26-05:00
 publishdate: 2018-09-19
 draft: false